State of Mind would not have happened without the help of these organisations. A massive thank you!

 Rugby League Cares is the sports charity dedicated to supporting the Rugby League family and its local communities.
 Our mission is to enhance and enrich people’s lives through the power and positive influence of Rugby League.

-Rugby League Cares have helped to fund the activities around State of Mind Rounds in the past two years and helped us gain access to funding that supports our goals for which we are very grateful!
+Rugby League Cares have helped to fund the activities around State of Mind Rounds in the past and helped us gain access to funding that supports our goals for which we are very grateful!

 Thanks to funding from the National Lottery, we’ve been able to film and develop film resources specifically centred around looking after your STATE OF MIND and talking to pro Rugby League players.